 No blog is an island.

-It must be ten tips for bloggers week, or is that every week online since about mid to late 2006?
+It must be 10 tips for bloggers week, or is that every week online since about mid to late 2006?
 Regardless you can’t make it through a day on Twitter without another post being tweeted to help people become more successful at social media, this one comes from Cybele Negris who I’ve never met, but I’ve met some of her colleagues at industry events in Vancouver.
 She wrote a post entitled 10 Simple Tips for Optimizing your Blog on Search Engines over at the Small Business BC blog.
-So if you want more tips or you just like Top 10 lists you should also read the companion piece I wrote to this post, because it’ll eventually influence someone, and you can say “Oh that, I read that idiot’s demented ramblings months ago, he’s full of shit” or something.
+So if you want more tips or you just like Top 10 lists you should also read the companion piece I wrote to this post, because it’ll eventually influence someone, and you can say “Oh that, I read that idiot’s demented ramblings months ago, he’s full of shit” or something equally witty.

 F. Scott Fitzgerald Says